-Artificial intelligence is not a new concept for the people.
+Artificial intelligence is not a new concept for people.
 Machine learning and robots were infused into our lives years ago but the hype of artificial intelligence today is extraordinary.
-Whether it is an upcoming AI technology or a new perspective of it’s on the society.
+Whether it is an upcoming AI technology or a new perspective of it’s on society.

-We have seen vastly differentiating concepts and opinions between the individuals regarding the artificial intelligence.
+We have seen vastly differentiating concepts and opinions between the individuals regarding artificial intelligence.
 However, all of the views are presented on contrasting target areas and with, unlike circumstance.
 Here we have gathered some expert opinions from the individuals who are directly linked to AI and are actively participating in such events.

 The future of Artificial Intelligence is going to continue to disrupt all industries